Generic selectors

 Mandarin gobies are always searching for food and it’s rare that a copepod population will be able to replace itself at the rate at which it’s being eaten.
 The problem is that some mandarin gobies will only accept live copepods and reject all other foods.

 In cases like this, the best way to keep your mandarin goby fed is by setting up another tank to grow and culture copepods.
-Don’t worry, this setup doesn’t need to be elaborate, but just enough to always have a steady population of copepods on hand to keep your goby fed.
+This setup doesn’t need to be elaborate, just enough to always have a steady population of copepods on hand to keep your goby fed.

 Setting Up A Copepod Culture Tank

-A copepod culture tank is made with a 5-10 gallon spare aquarium or container (like the one example from Blue Reef Tank above).
-Most hobbyists have found fast-reproducing species, like Tigriopus and Tisbe sp., to be the most effective for keeping mandarin gobies happy; it is also possible to start with a mix of copepod species.
+A copepod culture tank can be made with a 5 to 10-gallon spare aquarium or container.
+Most hobbyists have found fast-reproducing species, like Tigriopus and Tisbe sp., to be the most effective for keeping mandarin gobies happy.
+It’s also possible to start with a mix of copepod species.

-This spare aquarium should be seeded with copepods and raised to a water temperature of about 75° F for optimal reproduction rates.
+This spare aquarium should be seeded with copepods and raised to a water temperature of about 75°F (24°C) for optimal reproduction rates.
 There should be some water movement throughout the aquarium from a small sponge filter.
 In order to keep salinity stable, freshwater top-offs may be necessary every couple of weeks.

 Another alternative is setting up a refugium underneath the main display.
-Not only will a refugium increase nutrient transportation for your overall system, but they are a safe place for copepods to live and naturally refill the main display reef tank.
+Not only will a refugium increase nutrient transportation for your overall system, but it’s a safe place for copepods to live and naturally refill the main display reef tank.

 However, refugiums give less control over manually dosing copepods and having an idea of the overall population available within the system at any given time.